grmontpetit/odl-mdsal-cup-example/README.md

 - yangtools ([cloned](https://git.opendaylight.org/gerrit/#/admin/projects/yangtools) and compiled)
 - controller ([cloned](https://git.opendaylight.org/gerrit/#/admin/projects/controller) and compiled)

-** Make sure you are using the master branch as the cup project is using berylium artefacts.
+** Make sure you are using the master branch as the cup project is using berylium artifacts.**

 ## Using the project
 1. Compile the whole project